 We’re committed to exploring new horizons in artificial intelligence and endowing machines with the capabilities of perceiving, learning, reasoning and behaviour.

 Our Sydney Artificial Intelligence Centre is committed to advancing artificial intelligence (AI) to endow machines with the capabilities of perceiving, learning, reasoning and behaviour.

 Our researchers design effective and efficient models to extract, represent and understand information encoded in data and build algorithms and theories.

 We aim to establish, analyse and evaluate models that can: learn and make predictions on data; create prototypes or applications to investigate autonomous agent actions; and identify patterns and apply logic.

 Ultimately, our vision is to lead AI research in Australia and become one of the most prestigious AI research hubs in the world.

 AI is a transformative technology that promises tremendous societal and economic benefit.
 It has the potential to revolutionise how we live, work, learn, discover and communicate.

 Research into AI can advance Australia's national priorities, including greater economic prosperity, improved educational opportunities and quality of life, and enhanced national and homeland security.

-Our expertise spans all fundamental aspects of AI research, such as algorithms, learning theory, systems, and software-hardware co-designs; as well as applications in diverse fields, including multimedia information retrieval, object movement analysis, and future planet-scale Extended-Reality (XR) systems.
+Our expertise spans all fundamental aspects of AI research, such as algorithms, knowledge representation and reasoning, learning theory, systems, and software-hardware co-designs; as well as applications in diverse fields, including multimedia information retrieval, object movement analysis, and future planet-scale Extended-Reality (XR) systems.